-The Bachelor of Science in Computer Science from the AUM College of Sciences will prepare you for a career in computer programming, networking, database management, multimedia design or technology architecture.
+The Bachelor of Science in Computer Science & Computer Information Systems from the AUM College of Sciences will prepare you for a career in computer programming, networking, database management, multimedia design or technology architecture.

 Do you want to know how to design and program the computers powering some of today’s greatest innovations?
 Ever wondered how your phone knows where the nearest Starbucks is, how Google’s self-driving car is even possible, or how your music and photos live in the cloud?
 Maybe you want to know how cybersecurity techniques protect consumers and businesses.
 If you are curious about these or other technology-related issues, consider joining us in this hands-on, learn-by-doing Computer Science program.

 The program is designed to provide a solid foundation necessary for graduates to succeed in the computer industry and in graduate studies.
 In addition to obtaining general computer science training, you will learn multi-core architectures and programming.
 High Performance Computing is the main theme of this degree program.

 Note: While salaries vary depending on several factors including your level of experience, education and training, and geography and industry, here is a sampling of the future job growth and salaries nationally.